PennyLaneAI/catalyst/doc/dev/installation.rst

 .. code-block:: console

-  git clone --recurse-submodules -j8 https://github.com/PennyLaneAI/catalyst.git
+  git clone --recurse-submodules --shallow-submodules -j2 https://github.com/PennyLaneAI/catalyst.git

 For an existing copy of the repository without its submodules, they can also be fetched via: